Harlock123/ServerWatcher/README.md

    - **Orange**: Checking website
    - **Green**: Website responding (HTTP 200-299)
    - **Red**: Website unreachable or error response
+   - **Open in Browser button**: Click to launch the configured website in your system's default web browser
+     - This button is only visible for servers that have a website URL configured
+     - Opens the exact URL configured in the `WebSite` field

 #### IP Address Display
    - Hostnames automatically display their resolved IP address in blue next to the server name